Dowdow/steelseries-arctis-battery/README.md

-# Steelseries Arctis Battery
+# SteelSeries Arctis Battery

-This is a simple Go application that allows you to view the battery level of your Steelseries Arctis gaming headset on your Steelseries keyboard with a screen.
+This is a simple Go application that allows you to view the battery level of your SteelSeries Arctis gaming headset on your SteelSeries keyboard with a screen.

 It uses `setupapi.dll` to scan devices and `hid.dll` to retrieve battery information from the headset.
 This data is then sent to the SteelSeriesGG app through the [SteelSeries GameSense™ SDK](https://github.com/SteelSeries/gamesense-sdk).